 We accept debit and credit cards from all major providers.
 If you would like to pay in installments you will need to contact the office on email@example.com or on +1 (604) 689-8128.
 One of our agents will be able to set up a plan for you.

-You can pay a non-refundable 10% deposit.
-We will require the full payment 30 days before the tour departs.
-If you would like to pay a deposit you will need to contact the office on email@example.com or on +1 (604) 689-8128.
+We are running a $1 deposit option for all Summer 2021, Winter 2021/22 and Summer 2022 tours.
+Put down a loonie (that is a $1 coin here in Canada) and secure your spot on the tour.
+Full payment is only due 60 days prior to your tour departure.
+If you would like to pay a deposit you will need to contact the office on firstname.lastname@example.org or on +1 (604) 689-8128.
 One of our agents will be able to set up a plan for you.

-- within 14 days prior to departure, your tour is 100% non-refundable.
+- within 72 hours prior to departure, your tour is 100% non-refundable, non-transferable.

 If you fail to show up at the meeting spot on time and miss the tour, no refund will be issued.
 Please check the map and transit schedule well in advance to ensure that you can get to the meeting spot on time.

 Due to storage on our coaches, we allow one standard-sized suitcase and a daypack pack that can be taken in the coach with you.